-The Cultural Arts Avenue, that was located on the 2nd floor of the George R. Brown Convention Center, consisted of different local art organizations showcasing artwork, costumes, their history and other programs.
-It was your chance to learn more about organizations that you may be interested in, all within your community.
+The Cultural Arts Avenue is located on the 2nd floor of the George R. Brown Convention Center and consists of different local art organizations showcasing artwork, costumes, their history and other programs.
+Learn more about organizations that you may be interested in, all within your community.
 Find out about the programs that they offer, and then visit the locations for yourself!

 The mission of Art League Houston is to connect the community through diverse, dynamic, and creative experiences that bring people together to see, make, and talk about contemporary visual art.
 Founded in 1948, Art League Houston has radically evolved beyond the parameters of traditional art leagues.
 While keeping the core of the art league model – a robust membership deeply committed to the value of visual art in contemporary life – Art League Houston embraces contemporary approaches to curatorial programming, community-building, art education, and outreach to under resourced communities.